frank-ventures/TechEducatorsBootcamp/week-one/week-one-project/README.md

 I had to add an extra 'else if' to it's suggested code, to make sure the colours were correct in all states.

 Following that I duplicated the code so that each section had buttons, and the buttons changed the background (I left out duplicating the 'mouseover' code until we do functions!)

+### Audio

+I added a 'nature themed' audio track to my web page.

+I put the controls in the header so the user always has access to them.

+I set the volume down upon loading of the page so that the user wasn't deafened, as the track is quite loud!
+I found out how to do so here: https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/volume

+Then styled them to keep with the pages theme.